-With its proximity to Mombasa (less than 100 km away) it is also a great safari option for those staying on the coast or those planning to relax on Kenya’s beaches after a dusty safari.
+With its proximity to Mombasa (less than 100 km away) a Tsavo Safari is a great option for those staying on the Kenyan coast or those planning to relax on Kenya’s beaches after a dusty safari.
 Tsavo also combines well with the nearby Amboseli National Park.

 The Tsavo West National Park is covered in volcanic cones, rocky outcrops and lava flows.
 The northern part of Tsavo West is the most developed in terms of lodges and infrastructure and has spectacular scenery with a rolling volcanic landscape carpeted in long grass and dense bush.

 Tall vegetation makes game spotting here a little trickier than in some of the other parks.
 The Big Five can be found in the park along with a fine range of antelope species.
 The main attractions of the park are the two waterholes, built by the lodges to more or less guarantee that their guests will be treated to fabulous game viewing.